amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 It eventually wound down as the principals moved on to other projects, but several valuable lessons were learned:

-1. Intensive week-long courses are easy to schedule (particularly if instructors are traveling) but by the end of the second day, attendees' brains are full and learning drops off significantly.
+1. Intensive week-long courses are easy to schedule (particularly if instructors are travelling) but by the end of the second day, attendees' brains are full and learning drops off significantly.